lauraguerrero09/Friss/README.md

 3. To execute the endpoints you have 2 options:
     - Swagger UI: https://localhost:44302/swagger/index.html
     - Postman collection:/PostmanCollection
 4. To load the diminutives in the table storage, use the postman collection(Diminutive PUT) and with a runner tab select the .cvs file diminutive.
-Location /DiminutiveData
+Location /DiminutiveData...Note: please load the diminutives in lower case.

 #Things to improve:
 1. Instead of receiving 2 persons in the Matching endpoint, receive only one and compare with the information in Person Table Storage.